 Tg shall be greater than 30 deg C above the maximum design temperature.

-- Vinyl ester resins – (Temperature limit is 100 deg C.)-Compared to polyester resins, vinyl ester resins have improved corrosion resistance and high temperature resistant.
+- Vinyl ester resins – (Temperature limit is 100 deg C.)-Compared to polyester resins, vinyl ester resins have improved corrosion resistance and high-temperature resistance.

 - Epoxy resins – (Temperature limit is 110 deg C.)- Epoxy resins have excellent resistance to a wide range of moderately strong acids and alkalis and most hydrocarbons.
-Aliphatic amines, Aromatic amines, anhydrides are few examples of base epoxy resins.
+Aliphatic amines, Aromatic amines, and anhydrides are some examples of base epoxy resins.

 - Glass-fibre materials typically used for GRP Pipes and vessels are E-Glass, C-Glass, ECR Glass, Synthetic etc.